mainstar123/insoft-finance-assistant/README.md

 ## Contact

-For questions or support, please contact the development team at [dev@tamy.finance](mailto:dev@tamy.finance).
+For questions or support, please contact the development team at [dev@insoft.ai](mailto:dev@tamy.finance).